How I use Claude Code on the job

 George Polya's How to Solve It lays out four principles of problem solving: understand, plan, execute, and look back.
 It maps almost perfectly to how I use Claude:

 The most common mistake I see (and made myself early on) is jumping straight to step 3.
 One-shotting prompts has its place, but for anything non-trivial, just telling Claude "implement this feature" isn't going to cut it.
 The more time you invest in step 2, the better the outcome.
-A good plan compounds, a missing one costs you double/triple in time.
+I've lost entire sessions to bad plans.

 Context is everything